 Results of searching for ‘title: x-jenkins’ in Asset Search on Criminal IP

-In these results is a page that allows you to view the development source code immediately without any authentication.
+Some of these results include pages that allow you to view development source code directly without any authentication.

 Developer source code repository exposed to the outside world without any authentication

-On this page, the software build status and waiting list could be viewed without any restrictions.
+On this page, the software build status and the waiting list can be viewed without any restrictions.

 Software build status, waiting list that can be found without any authentication